hoprnet/docs-rpch-net/docs/tutorial-extras/Using-RPCh-with-your-own-wallet.md

 # Using Any Wallet

-By following the instructions in this tutorial, you can run RPCh locally using a Docker connector.
-This will give you an RPC endpoint you can use as a drop-in replacement on any wallet that lets you customise your RPC, which is most wallets.
-This also means you can use RPCh on any chain within your wallet, just make sure to choose the correct chain ID when adding it as a network.
-The example below uses Gnosis chain.
+This tutorial gives an overview of how to run RPCh locally using a Docker connector.
+This setup allows you to add RPCh as a drop-in replacement to any wallet you use across any chain.
+Make sure to adjust the chain ID to match your chain, as the example below uses Gnosis.

-Alternatively, just download BlockWallet, which has RPCh integrated to make all Gnosis chain transactions completely private.
-This is an easier setup, but RPCh's functionality is limited to Gnosis Chain on the current integration.
+Alternatively, download BlockWallet, which has RPCh integrated to make all Gnosis chain transactions completely private.
+This is an easier setup, but RPCh's functionality is limited to Gnosis Chain on the current integration of BlockWallet.
 You can find a guide on how to download BlockWallet [here.](./Running-RPCh-on-block-wallet.md)
 ## Running RPCh with the Docker connector

 **Note:** Make sure you have Docker installed on your device